melanieuhrich/Code-Refactor/README.md

 # Code Refactor

-This code refactor yields a functioning website with description and images for Horiseon.
+This Code Refactor yields a functioning website with description and images for Horiseon.

 All links work and all images have have been given alt attributes for accessibility purposes.